-The Affordable Care Act has change many things about the way healthcare works in the United States.
+The Affordable Care Act has changed many things about the way healthcare works in the United States.
 These are just a few of the major changes and facts about ObamaCare.

 Whether you need health coverage for your family or just for yourself, Health Insurance Reform provides many new benefits, rights, and protections.
 With the new Health Insurance Marketplaces or Exchanges, you can easily shop for health plans, which will provide the essential coverage you need to gain all the benefits, rights and protections of the Affordable Healthcare Act.

 Cost assistance is the most important benefits and helps provide families, individuals and small businesses with affordable health coverage.
 ObamaCare allows for those fitting the income requirements (between 100% to 400% of the federal poverty level) to deduct a portion (up to 100%) of the cost of health coverage.
 Instead of paying out of pocket and taking the dedication on your annual taxes, the deduction is applied to your monthly premium.

 Along with making health coverage more affordable, the Affordable Care Act (ACA) helped to expand Medicaid eligibility in 26 states.
 This expansion has allowed many Americans to take advantage of Medicaid even if they didn’t qualify in the past.